-NORD gratefully acknowledges Yuan-Tsong Chen, MD, PhD, Professor, Division of Medical Genetics, Department of Pediatrics, Duke Medicine; Director, Academia Sinica Institute of Biomedical Sciences, Taiwan and Deeksha Bali, PhD, Associate Professor & Director GSD Section, Biochemical Genetics Laboratories, Duke Medicine, for assistance in the preparation of this report.
+NORD gratefully acknowledges Yuan-Tsong Chen, MD, PhD, Professor, Division of Medical Genetics, Department of Pediatrics, Duke Medicine; Distinguished Research Fellow, Academia Sinica Institute of Biomedical Sciences, Taiwan and Deeksha Bali, PhD, Professor, Division of Medical genetics, Department of Pediatrics, Duke Health; CO-Director, Biochemical Genetics Laboratories, Duke University Health System, for assistance in the preparation of this report.

-Glycogen storage diseases are a group of disorders in which stored glycogen cannot be metabolized into glucose to supply energy for the body.
+Glycogen storage diseases are a group of disorders in which stored glycogen cannot be metabolized into glucose to supply energy and to maintain steady blood glucose levels for the body.
 Type I glycogen storage disease is inherited as an autosomal recessive genetic disorder.
 Glycogen storage disease type I (GSDI) is characterized by accumulation of glycogen and fat in the liver and kidneys that can result in an enlarged liver and kidneys and growth retardation leading to short stature.
 GSDI is associated with abnormalities in the G6PC gene (GSDIA) or SLC37A4 gene (GSDIB) that result in enzyme deficiencies that cause excess amounts of glycogen accumulation in the body tissues and low levels of glucose in the blood.
-This enzyme deficiency also results in derangement of other important metabolites in the body thus causing imbalance or excessive accumulation of these metabolites.
+This enzyme deficiency also results in derangement of other important metabolites in the body thus causing imbalance or excessive accumulation of these metabolites, especially fats like lipids and triglycerides.

 Type I glycogen storage disease is inherited as an autosomal recessive genetic disorder.
 Recessive genetic disorders occur when an individual happens to inherit two copies of the same abnormal gene for the same trait/disease from each parent.
+The diagnosis of GSDI is established in a patient by identification of two pathogenic variants in either G6PC or SLC37A4.
 If an individual receives one normal copy of the gene (allele) and one abnormal/defective copy of gene (allele) for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
 Thus most parents of the person affected with GSD type I are unaffected carriers if the disease gene.
 The risk for two carrier parents having a child and passing the same defective gene to the new baby, therefore, have an affected child is 25% with each pregnancy.
 The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
 The chance for a child to receive normal genes from both parents and be genetically normal for GSDI is 25%.
-The risk is being affected is the same for males and females
+The risk is being affected is the same for males and females.

 Type I glycogen storage disease occurs in approximately 1 in 100,000 births.
 The prevalence of GSDI in Ashkenazi Jews is approximately 1 in 20,000.
 This condition affects males and females in equal numbers in any given population group.

 GSD type I is diagnosed by laboratory tests that indicate abnormal levels of glucose, lactate, uric acid, triglycerides and cholesterol.
 Molecular genetic testing for the G6PC and SLC37A4 genes is available to confirm a diagnosis.
 Molecular genetic testing can also be used for carrier testing and prenatal diagnosis.
-Liver biopsy can also be used to prove specific enzyme deficiency.
+Liver biopsy can also be used to prove specific enzyme deficiency for GSD Ia.

 Individuals with GSDI should be monitored at least annually with kidney and liver ultrasound and routine blood work specifically used for monitoring GSD patients.